csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/ConfigureTheFramework.md

 The most convenient way to accomplish this is via a method such as [`UseValidationRulesInAssemblies(IEnumerable<Assembly>)`].
 This method scans the specified assemblies for rule classes and registers all of them with the service collection.
 See [`ServiceCollectionExtensions`] for other methods/overloads which add rules.

+It is also recommended to use the [`UseValidatorBuildersInAssemblies(IEnumerable<Assembly>)`] method to register your [validator builder implementations] with dependency injection.
+Validator builders often have no injected dependencies, so you may not require this (the validation framework will instantiate them without dependency injection).
+Registering builders with dependency injection is recommended though, even if only for consistency.

 [the **CSF.Validation** NuGet package]:https://www.nuget.org/packages/CSF.Validation/
 [the standard validation rules NuGet package]:https://www.nuget.org/packages/CSF.Validation.StandardRules/
 [`UseValidationFramework()`]:xref:CSF.Validation.ServiceCollectionExtensions.UseValidationFramework(Microsoft.Extensions.DependencyInjection.IServiceCollection)